hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/creating_sawtooth_network.rst

   Docker Compose file that creates a network with five validator nodes.

-* Ubuntu: You will add a node to the existing application development environment that is described in :doc:`ubuntu`.
+* Ubuntu: You will add a node to the existing application development environment that is described in :doc:`ubuntu`, but you will delete all existing blockchain data, including the genesis block.

 The following figure shows an example network with two validator nodes: